Ahrefs vs Semrush — Which Should You Use?

 You get to see this data (and more) when you enter a domain into Semrush’s ‘Advertising Research’ tool.

-Conducting advertising research in Semrush
+Examining advertising research data in Semrush

 Semrush is the better platform where PPC data is concerned